Gail Vaz-Oxlade

-Gail Vaz-Oxlade (born June 18, 1959, in Jamaica) is a Jamaican-Canadian financial writer and television personality who lives in Brighton, Ontario, Canada.
+Gail Vaz-Oxlade (born June 18, 1959) is a Jamaican-Canadian financial writer and television personality.
 Vaz-Oxlade hosts the Canadian television series Til Debt Do Us Part, Princess and, most recently, Money Moron.
 Vaz-Oxlade is also a regular columnist for Yahoo!
 Canada Finance.
 Previously, she was a regular feature writer for The Globe and Mail, Chatelaine magazine, IE: Money and MoneySense.ca, among others.
-Gail most recently ventured into the divorce realm by offering financially based divorce services through Common Sense Divorce.
+Gail most recently ventured into the divorce realm by offering financially based divorce services through The Common Sense Divorce.

 Career

 Vaz-Oxlade began her career after moving to Canada, working as an administrative assistant and later taking a job in marketing.
 In that role she was asked by a banking client to write a manual for its employees on its Registered Retirement Savings Plan products, which grew into Vaz-Oxlade writing all of the bank's technical materials.
 Within a number of years, Vaz-Oxlade began freelance writing, ultimately writing 27 columns every month.